Get

 Can Dogs Eat Cashews?
 Vet-Approved Nutrition Facts

-Cashews are a much-loved snack for many people, and even have some great health benefits.
-Raw, roasted, and salted, these delicious nuts can be eaten all on their own or added to various dishes for a nutty flavor.
+Cashews are a much-loved snack and have great health benefits.
+The delicious nuts can be eaten all on their own or added to various dishes for a nutty flavor.
 But what about dogs?
-Your dog may adore cashews and other nuts, but how safe is this snack for them?
+Your dog may adore cashews and other nuts, but are they safe?
 The answer is yes, cashews are safe for dogs.

-But before you start filling those bowls full of nuts, there are some limitations and cautions about how many cashews they can eat, and in what form.
-The following article will explain why cashews are safe for our dogs, and how they can enjoy them safely.
+Before you start filling your dog’s bowl full of nuts, there are limitations about how many cashews they can eat and in what form.
+The following article will explain why cashews are suitable for dogs and how they can enjoy them safely.

 Cashew Information

 Cashews are delicious, kidney-shaped seeds from the cashew tree.
-That’s right, cashews, like many other well known “nuts”, are not nuts at all – nuts, right?
-In fact, only chestnuts, pecans and hazelnuts are true nuts; the rest are either seeds (like cashews, almonds, pistachios, and Brazil nuts) or legumes (peanuts).
-And no one seems to be able to agree on the “nut” status of the walnut!
+Cashews, like many other well-known “nuts,” are not nuts at all.
+Only chestnuts, pecans, and hazelnuts are true nuts; the rest are either seeds (like cashews, almonds, pistachios, and Brazil nuts) or legumes (peanuts).
+However, no one seems to be able to agree on the “nut” status of the walnut!

-Back to the cashew: This tropical tree is native to Brazil, but is widespread in other warm climates worldwide.
-Cashews are an incredibly healthy source of various nutrients as long as they’re cooked and prepared correctly.
-Raw cashews in their shells are not edible because they contain a substance called urushiol.1 To safely consume them, cashews need to be cooked first to remove this toxic substance.
+The cashew tree is native to Brazil but is widespread in other warm climates worldwide.
+As long as they’re cooked and prepared correctly, cashews are an incredibly healthy source of various nutrients.
+Raw cashews in their shells are not edible because they contain urushiol.1 To safely consume them, cashews need to be cooked first to remove this toxic substance.

 Eating cashews has been linked with many health benefits, such as a healthier heart, improved blood sugar control, weight loss, and many more.